suculent/thinx-aes-lib/README.md

 AESLib provides convenience methods for encrypting data to byte arrays and Strings, with optional additional base64 encoding to return strings instead of bare data.

-In future this should use AES implementation from BearSSL, when available (to save more RAM in larger projects).
+While Arduino Core 2.5.1 is already out, this should be updated to use AES implementation from BearSSL (to save more RAM in larger projects).

 # Changes